influx6/Stub/README.md

 			});

 			/* to use available extensions(Promise,Events,Utility,etc)
-			* copy and add extensions in the same format in a folder to access them through,
+			* copy or add your extensions in the same format and style as the defaults
+			* in a folder to access them through,
 			* default extensions for stub,eg Promises are located in the extensions folder,
-			* when using extension order is important,also ensure to define explicity when
+			* when using extension order is important,also ensure to define explicity, when
 			* creating your extensions that you state all dependencies directly access by the extension
 			*  you can add them onto your class or to stub,or let the extension manager handle them and
 			* simple call them from the extension manager